Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Cook The Fish And Warm The Corn Tortillas

-Right before you put the fish in the oven, give the pieces a light spray on top with cooking spray.
-This will help the top of the pieces to get crispy, also.
-Place the baking sheet under the broiler, and cook the fish for about 4 minutes.
-Remove sheet, and quickly turn each piece of fish over, and cook the other side for 3-4 minutes.
+Place the baking sheet with the fish under the broiler and broil the fish for about 4 minutes.
+Remove the baking sheet and quickly turn each piece of fish over.
+Cook the other side of the fish for 3-4 minutes.

 The pieces of broiled fish are golden brown and crispy when done cooking.